 Petition demands must also be values aligned.
 You can't address an issue such as substance abuse among young people by running a petition to demand that the Mayor of Johannesburg ban Nigerians from living in an area.
 This is xenophobic.

-Step 5: Explain why people should sign your petition now.
+Step 5: Why should people sign your petition now, not later?

 Even if someone is concerned about your petition issue, why should they sign your petition now?
 A good petition clearly explains why urgent action is needed.